preswes14/UNTITLEDDICEGAME/README.md

 ## DOOM & HOPE System

 ### Damage Mechanic
 Instead of traditional health, when a player takes a "hit", one or more numbers on their die are reduced (for that battle, or longer in some instances).
+CLAUDE - only sometimes.
+It is more frequently EITHER MORE DOOM OR A DOOM CHECK WHEN PLAYERS TAKE A HIT..
+I think smaller enemies or possibly effects that only hit one hero will do this.
+But when the whole party gets hit it should be doom related.

 ### The DOOM Meter
 The party has a shared DOOM meter that fills as bad things happen:
-- Failed non-combat rolls: +1 DOOM
+- Any time a 1 is rolled: +1 DOOM
 - Bad encounter choices: +1-2 DOOM
 - Ferryman's crossed marks triggering: +2 DOOM
 - Other misfortunes and curses

-The DOOM meter indicates that the heroes are unable to overcome the forces of darkness and avoid the prophesied danger. **The DOOM meter affects all rolls** - every point of DOOM subtracts 1 from each roll result (except natural 20s).
+The DOOM meter indicates that the heroes are unable to overcome the forces of darkness and avoid the prophesied danger. **The DOOM meter affects all DOOM rolls but NOT ANY standard rolls** - every point of DOOM subtracts 1 from each roll result (except natural 20s).

 ### The DOOM Roll (Enemy Attacks)
-When an **enemy lands a hit** on a player, they must make a **DOOM Roll** - a special d20 roll that determines their fate:
+When an **enemy lands a hit** on a player, they will sometimes be required to make a **DOOM Roll** - a special d20 roll that determines their fate:

 - Roll a d20, subtract current DOOM from the result (except natural 20)
 - **Roll a 1** (natural or DOOM-modified): **The journey ends.** The prophecy has failed.